headblockhead/wifi-doorsign/README.md

 ### Easy to use, with an intuative interface

-I decided to use a webpage to make it incredibly easy to update the display, and to allow for a preview of the display before it is updated.
-It offloads the image processing to the web client, meaning much faster update times, realtime change preview, and support of more image formats.
-The option is also provided to set a background color, meaning an image is not required if the user prefers a solid color - or to fill in the background of a transparent image.
+I created a webpage to make it incredibly easy to update the display, and to allow for a preview of the display before it is updated.
+By using a web page, I can offload the image processing from the microcontroller to the web browser, meaning much faster update times, realtime change preview, and support of more image formats.
+I also added the ability to set a background color, meaning an image is not required if the user prefers a solid color - or to fill in the background of a transparent image.

-The web interface also uses [the color-palette defined by the web client viewing it](https://developer.mozilla.org/en-US/docs/Web/CSS/system-color), so it can be viewed in light mode, dark mode, or with high contrast, if the user prefers.
+I used [the color-palette defined by the web client viewing the page](https://developer.mozilla.org/en-US/docs/Web/CSS/system-color), so the page is displayed in light mode, dark mode, or with high contrast, depending on user preference.

-Finally, the interface provides an 'identify' button that writes out the IP of the screen to the display, so it can be easily seen when multiple screens are connected to the same network.
+Finally, I added an 'identify' button that writes out the IP of the screen to the display, so it can be easily seen when multiple screens are connected to the same network.

 ### Quick to set-up